inoryy/inoryy.github.io/content/post/tensorflow2-deep-reinforcement-learning.md

 Over the years, several improvements were added to address sample efficiency and stability of the learning process.

-First, gradients are weighted with `returns`: discounted sum of future rewards, which resolves theoretical issues with infinite timesteps, and mitigates the `credit assignment problem` -- allocate rewards to the correct actions.
+First, gradients are weighted with `returns`: a discounted sum of future rewards, which resolves theoretical issues with infinite timesteps, and mitigates the `credit assignment problem` -- allocate rewards to the correct actions.